Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ![Deploy Workflow](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/deploy-workflow.png "Deploy Workflow")

-Once it's deployed, select the Debug tab on the bottom-right.
+Once it's deployed, select the Debug tab on the right.
 The Photon is publishing the "light-level" event every five seconds, so we should see a debug message each time Particle sends that event to Losant.
 You'll also see a debug message whenever you push the hardware button.

 ![Debug Output](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/debug-output.png "Debug Output")